mowarlee/django-rest-framework/docs/community/third-party-packages.md

 ### Parsers

-* [djangorestframework-msgpack][djangorestframework-msgpack] - Provides MessagePack renderer and parser support.
+* [djrestframework-msgpack][djrestframework-msgpack] - Provides MessagePack renderer and parser support.
-* [djangorestframework-jsonapi][djangorestframework-jsonapi] - Provides a parser, renderer, serializers, and other tools to help build an API that is compliant with the jsonapi.org spec.
+* [djrestframework-jsonapi][djrestframework-jsonapi] - Provides a parser, renderer, serializers, and other tools to help build an API that is compliant with the jsonapi.org spec.
-* [djangorestframework-camel-case][djangorestframework-camel-case] - Provides camel case JSON renderers and parsers.
+* [djrestframework-camel-case][djrestframework-camel-case] - Provides camel case JSON renderers and parsers.
 * [nested-multipart-parser][nested-multipart-parser] - Provides nested parser for http multipart request

 ### Renderers

-* [djangorestframework-csv][djangorestframework-csv] - Provides CSV renderer support.
+* [djrestframework-csv][djrestframework-csv] - Provides CSV renderer support.
-* [djangorestframework-jsonapi][djangorestframework-jsonapi] - Provides a parser, renderer, serializers, and other tools to help build an API that is compliant with the jsonapi.org spec.
+* [djrestframework-jsonapi][djrestframework-jsonapi] - Provides a parser, renderer, serializers, and other tools to help build an API that is compliant with the jsonapi.org spec.
 * [drf_ujson2][drf_ujson2] - Implements JSON rendering using the UJSON package.
 * [rest-pandas][rest-pandas] - Pandas DataFrame-powered renderers including Excel, CSV, and SVG formats.
-* [djangorestframework-rapidjson][djangorestframework-rapidjson] - Provides rapidjson support with parser and renderer.
+* [djrestframework-rapidjson][djrestframework-rapidjson] - Provides rapidjson support with parser and renderer.

 ### Filtering

-* [djangorestframework-chain][djangorestframework-chain] - Allows arbitrary chaining of both relations and lookup filters.
+* [djrestframework-chain][djrestframework-chain] - Allows arbitrary chaining of both relations and lookup filters.
 * [django-url-filter][django-url-filter] - Allows a safe way to filter data via human-friendly URLs.
 It is a generic library which is not tied to DRF but it provides easy integration with DRF.
 * [drf-url-filter][drf-url-filter] is a simple Django app to apply filters on drf `ModelViewSet`'s `Queryset` in a clean, simple and configurable way.
 It also supports validations on incoming query params and their values.
 * [django-rest-framework-guardian2][django-rest-framework-guardian2] - Provides integration with django-guardian, including the `DjangoObjectPermissionsFilter` previously found in DRF.